SamJaylnn/ecweb/README.md

 ECWeb
-Use LAMP stack to develop a startup web git initgit initsite.
+Use LAMP stack to develop a startup web site.